Wondering which pine trees are the best varieties to pick for your Christmas tree this year?

-Why the turnaround?
-For many, it harkens back to their childhood with memories of heading out to the local tree farm with Mom & Dad.
-For others, it is the fact that both live and cut trees can be a more natural and sustainable choice.
+For many, a live tree takes them back to their childhood with memories of heading out to the local tree farm with Mom & Dad.
+For others, it’s fact that both live and cut trees can be a more natural and sustainable choice than artificial trees.

-The Benefits Of A Real Christmas Tree – The Best Christmas Tree Varieties
+The Advantages Of A “Real” Christmas Tree – The 5 Best Pine Trees To Pick For Christmas Trees!

 Live trees can of course be planted directly into the landscape to live and grow for years.
 And cut trees have their uses too, most notably for being able to be shredded into mulch, or used in ponds to help support fish life.
 But perhaps best of all, live trees are not created from plastic or man-made fibers, and they actually decompose over time!

-One thing is for sure, whatever the reason, if you are on the hunt this year for the perfect live or cut tree, there are a few types of trees that are peak performers, and a few you will want to avoid due to both decorating and needle issues.
+But whatever the reason, if you are on the hunt this year for the perfect live or cut tree, there are a few types of trees that are peak performers – and a few you will want to avoid due to both decorating and needle issues.
+With that in mind – here are 5 varieties that are at the top of the list:

 So what makes a great Christmas tree?
 Beyond personal preferences for color, shape and size, there are two important traits that separate a good decorating tree from a less desirable one.